Satbir-Singh-42/Student_Tracker/README.md

    cp .env.example .env
    ```

    For local development, the app will automatically use in-memory storage if MongoDB is not available.
+This includes demo accounts for testing all features.

 4. **Start development server**
    ```bash